 The first Missions Conference was held.
 This annual event features guest speakers and a focus on local and international missions.
 A theme song and Scripture are selected to challenge the congregation to be involved.

-The 100th anniversary was commemorated in 1978 with a booklet, Beginning a Second Century of Service, 1878-1978, a cookbook and special gatherings.
-In 2003, the 125th anniversary was celebrated with monthly fellowships, the publication of a cookbook and a memory quilt created by members.
+The 125th anniversary was celebrated with monthly fellowships, the publication of a cookbook and creation of a memory quilt.

-After much prayerful consideration, the congregation voted to remove our association with the American Baptist Churches USA in 2006.
+After much prayerful consideration, the congregation voted to remove our association with the American Baptist Churches USA.
 We remain an unaffiliated church with strong Baptist roots.

-†The above is adapted from Beginning a Second Century of Service, 1878-1978, a booklet prepared for FBC’s Centennial in 1978, and a newspaper article written for the 75th anniversary.
+†The above was adapted from a newspaper article written for the 75th anniversary and Beginning a Second Century of Service, 1878-1978, a booklet prepared for FBC’s Centennial in 1978.